some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

 Options are used to transport additional information to the entries.
-This can be for instance the information how a service instance is reachable (IP-Address, Transport Protocol, Port Number).
+This includes for instance the information how a service instance is reachable (IP-Address, Transport Protocol, Port Number).

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_122